Tensor-Reloaded/generic-programming/2.concepts/README.md

 ```
 We can use the defined concepts as follows:
 ```
-// Drawable is a concept that depends on the canvas, therefore we therefore we must
+// Drawable is a concept that depends on the canvas, therefore we must explicitly specify
-// explicitly specify decltype(canvas) as the template argument for Drawable to ensure
+// decltype(canvas) as the template argument for Drawable to ensure that drawable is
-// that drawable is constrained to a type that can draw on the given canvas. void draw_on_canvas(Canvas auto& canvas, Drawable<decltype(canvas)> auto& drawable) {
+// constrained to a type that can draw on the given canvas. void draw_on_canvas(Canvas auto& canvas, Drawable<decltype(canvas)> auto& drawable) {
     drawable.draw(canvas);
 }